sajad-sadra/CryptoCurrencyExchange/README.md

 [**More information**](https://docs.google.com/document/d/1m6ifYHMOcdHvpaKTzs24tSwqfCIZsxKzsyjxKr4g2Jc/edit?usp=sharing)

 ## Code base
 The code base moved under `src/` directory.
-The original code is untouched(just some settings like `ALLOWED_HOST` has been changed).
+The original code is nearly untouched.
+I just made these little changes:
+- Added requirements.txt file to install dependencies using pip.
+- Added a `Dockerfile` to build the docker image.
+- Make `ALLOWED_HOSTS` configurable using environment variable.

 ## Deployment
 The deployment files are under `deployment/` directory.
 It contains helm charts to deploy the application and monitoring stack alongside it. read the [readme](./deployment/README.md) file under `deployment/` directory for more information about how to deploy the stack.